Preston-Coding/EgsEcfEditorApp/README.md

 - fatal errors, editing errors, parsing errors

 ## Planned Major Features
+The next steps will be the compare / merge feature together with more supported files. :wrench:

 - Support for all .ecf files
 - Compare files view
 - Merge files with behaviour selection